Mohammed-git65/Platform-Explorers-Cohort-1/microsoft365-administration/Microsoft-Purview-Email-Encryption-use-case-2.md

 ## **Setting Up Email Encryption for Sensitive Communication**
-The law firm will implement Microsoft Purview Message Encryption (OME) in Exchange Online to protect sensitive legal documents in email communication.
-This setup ensures that any email containing legal documents is encrypted when sent externally, complying with data protection and confidentiality requirements.
+A law firm needs to ensure that emails containing sensitive legal documents are encrypted when sent externally.

 ## **Step 1: Is Understanding Microsoft Purview Message Encryption**